-M.2 based wireless cards get into a fun little realm of manufacturer lock-in, specifically that your manufacturer may have a whitelist that only supports their brand of wireless cards(Lenovo is the biggest culprit of this).
+Similar to mini PCIe, we get into the fun little realm of manufacturer lock-in, specifically that your manufacturer may have a whitelist that only supports their brand of wireless cards.
 Do your research on your hardware to see if there's a whitelist.

 The other thing to keep in mind is that M.2 wireless cards come in 2 variant:

 Do your research to see what slot your hardware has(and don't mix up E key with mini PCIe).

 Asus and Lenovo users should also see the Bluetooth section with regards to support, as 7th gen chipsets make things a bit more complicated.